 This plan was developed by the MIT GOV/LAB core team in close discussion with the entire lab team and reviewed by MIT’s Institute Community and Equity Office.
 The plan was last updated on September 9, 2020.

-Tracking progress at a quick glance: ✔️= in progress; ✔️✔️ = completed.
+Tracking progress at a quick glance: ✔️= some progress made; ✔️✔️ = completed.
 Links are provided where public-facing records are available and our aim is to have smart actions (specific, measurable, achievable, relevant, time-bound).

 Phase 0: Connect the dots.